Loading...

 Learner Outcomes

-• Identify the clinical features, diagnostic criteria, and health sequelae of substance use disorders (SUDs), and distinguish SUD from related terminology such as addiction and tolerance.
+• Identify the clinical features, diagnostic criteria, and health sequelae of substance use disorders (SUDs) and distinguish SUD from related terminology such as addiction, tolerance, withdrawal, etc.

 • Identify the mechanisms of action of major drug classes including opioids, cannabis, stimulants, sedatives, nicotine, alcohol, and emerging drugs of concern.